-NBA superstar Shaquille O’Neal is getting ready to say goodbye to the sprawling, 31,000-square-foot megamansion he picked up in 1993 when he was a rookie with the Orlando Magic.
+NBA superstar Shaquille O’Neal is known to have long owned of the craziest celebrity homes of all time: a sprawling, 31,000-square-foot megamansion he picked up in 1993 when he was a rookie with the Orlando Magic.

-Set in Windermere, Florida, Shaq’s home comes with 12 bedrooms, 15 baths, a media room with a bar, a entertainment room with game tables and a wet bar, a few other unique amenities, and a Superman-themed bed.
+Set in Windermere, Florida, Shaq’s house from his Orlando Magic days has 12 bedrooms (including that iconic Shaq bed), 15 baths, a media room with a bar, an entertainment room with game tables and a wet bar, a few other unique amenities, and a Superman-themed bed.

-Needless to say, Shaq’s massive Lake Butler home — set within the Isleworth private golf community in South Florida — is sized to accommodate a big family, stand to show the 28 rooms (!)
+Needless to say, Shaquille O’Neal’s massive former Lake Butler home — set within the Isleworth private golf community in South Florida — is sized to accommodate a big family, as evidenced by its whopping total of 28 rooms (!)

 Believe it or not, the impressive size of the house pales in comparison with some other unique features.

-The luxury home also comes with two garages that together fit 17 cars, one a show-car garage with a fitness center and the other with dance and recording studios — making you think back to Shaq’s rap releases in the 1990s.
+Shaquille O’Neal’s house also comes with two garages that fit 17 cars, one a show-car garage with a fitness center and the other with dance and recording studios — making you think back to Shaq’s rap releases in the 1990s.

 The grandeur doesn’t stop with the interior, though.

 Shaq nicknamed his party-perfect outdoor area “Shaq-apulco” quite aptly.

 The 95-foot-long swimming pool has a large waterfall spilling over boulders and a swim-up bar.
 All of this looks out over the lake, the long private pier with a boathouse, and the life-size statue of Shaq’s favorite comic book character: Superman.

 Oh, and did we mention that the property boasts 700 feet of prime Lake Butler frontage?